NattDocumented/Patch-AI-Robot/README.md

 - **“Switch to voice mode”**
 - **“Switch to chat mode”**
-  Changes interaction method on the fly
+  Changes the interaction method on the fly

 - **“Exit” / “Shut down” / “Power down”**
   Gracefully shuts down Patch with audio feedback